 Toys and children’s products that have the highest chance of containing lead tend to be the ones that are manufactured overseas and then imported into the country.
 The U.S. Consumer Product Safety Commission regularly monitors and issues recalls of such unsafe toys and products that may contain unsafe levels of lead.

 Additionally, though the use of lead in paints was officially banned in the U.S. in 1978, it was not banned in other countries.
 Thus, it is possible for toys and children’s jewelry to be dyed with lead infused paint when they are manufactured in countries outside the U.S. Lead is often added to plastic to stabilize it and soften its constituency and thus can be found in children’s plastic toys.
 When the plastic is exposed to air and sunlight it can breakdown creating a film of lead dust in the process.

 If a child is suspected of being exposed to toys or jewelry that may contain lead, a health care provider can administer a test that can reliably reveal if the child has been exposed to lead and whether or not they have an elevated blood lead level.
-Elevated blood lead level can result in health effects such decreased IQ and delayed development in children.
-It may be helpful to talk with a product liability law firm to determine it lawsuit is appropriate to file against a toy manufacturer.
+Elevated blood lead levels can result in health effects such as decreased IQ and delayed development in children.
+It may be helpful to talk with a product liability law firm to determine its lawsuit is appropriate to file against a toy manufacturer.